tarwn/lessthandot-hugo/blogs/content/posts/2013-02-18-ten-things-added-after-sql.md

 Snapshot Isolation

-Now let&#8217;s hear it from you, what do you like the most that they have added since SQL Server 2005?
+Now let's hear it from you, what do you like the most that they have added since SQL Server 2005?
 I wonder how difficult it would be to pick out the DBAs from the developers based on the items people list 🙂

  [1]: /index.php/DataMgmt/DBProgramming/MSSQLServer/sql-advent-2011-day-1
  [2]: /index.php/DataMgmt/DataDesign/sql-advent-2011-day-6